-With blizzard predictions for this weekend, you may be sharpening your negotiating tactics to get pup out or you may be grinning about all the fun awaiting you and pup.
+With blizzard predictions for this weekend, those of you with picky walkers may be sharpening your negotiating tactics or perhaps you are grinning about all the fun awaiting you and pup.

 Fortunately, most Barkers and friends that we know are in that latter category.